hctel/angleiron/readme.md

 3. Ensure the image assets exist in the `Images/` folder (e.g. `image1.png`, `image2.png`, etc.).
 4. Run the application.

+## Diagrams

+Use case diagram and activity diagram for the client application can be found [here](.ClientAppRemake/Diagram).

 ---

 ## Merchant App